lydiacodesdaily/flow-club-companion-focus-audio/README.md

 - Add, check off, or remove tasks
 - **One-click “Copy for Flow Club”** to paste tasks directly into the Flow Club *My Goals* section
 - Tasks are stored **locally in the extension** — nothing is shared unless you copy it
+- Task items are editable and can be rearranged via drag-and-drop

 This is intentionally lightweight and flexible — not a full task manager.